SharePoint/sp-dev-docs/docs/sp-add-ins/create-sharepoint-add-ins-in-visual-studio.md

 ### Workflow

 Adds a project item for a Microsoft Azure workflow to your SharePoint Add-in.
-For more information, see  [Workflows in SharePoint 2013](http://msdn.microsoft.com/library/e0602371-ae22-44be-8a7e-9e47e9f046d6%28Office.15%29.aspx).
+For more information, see  [Workflows in SharePoint](http://msdn.microsoft.com/library/e0602371-ae22-44be-8a7e-9e47e9f046d6%28Office.15%29.aspx).
 When you add this type of item, you specify a name for the workflow and whether it's a list or site workflow.
 As the names suggest, a list workflow works only with a list, and a site workflow works only with the SharePoint site.
 When you're creating the workflow, you also specify whether to automatically associate the workflow with lists and libraries, and if so, which ones.
 For every association that you add, a file for it is added to the workflow project.
 A workflow contains the following files.